keffendi/cybersecurity-portfolio/log-analysis-with-siem/README.md

 ### Question 1: Timestamp of Account Creation

 **Question:**
-What was the timestamp of the remote-SSH account creation?
+What was the timestamp of the remote-ssh account creation?

 **Investigation approach:**
-I checked filtered for SSH account creation events to identify exactly when the new user was added.
+I filtered for SSH account creation events to identify exactly when the new user was added.

 ![newuser](newuser.png)